emirot/blog/blog/content/posts/datadog_golang.md

 ## Contrib

 Great!
 I finally see my app in the datadog console, but where are my endpoints?
-Can't see them.
+Can't see them...
 The reason is that a middleware needs to be added if you are using net/http for example: